cayrols/spd/README.md

 We note that on some machines the GNU gdb/gdbserver does not work properly when reading the symbols.
 We then switch to cuda-gdb/cuda-gdbserver.

+## Execution

+In substance, the script creates a tmux session called debug, focuses on it if other tmux sessions exist.
+If so, the user has to **detach** in order to resume.
+Then the scripts creates the gdbserver, waits a few seconds and then creates a pane per rank.

 # Install
 Clone the repo and move inside.
 No installation needed except the creation of a RC file.